 Lethal overdoses claimed more than 1,400 lives in Kentucky last year, a 7.4 percent increase from 2015.
 Fentanyl, a synthetic opioid up to 50 times more potent than heroin, was a factor in 623 deaths, while heroin contributed to 456 deaths.
 The highest number of fatalities occurred among people ages 35 to 44, followed by ages 45 to 54.
 Kentucky currently has the third highest overdose rate in the country and a recent study showed 80 percent of heroin users start with prescription opioids.

-The governor's office has established a website with information about opioids, treatment and the overdose antidote, naloxone.
+a website with information about opioids, treatment and the overdose antidote, naloxone.
 Officials plan to continue updating the website as new initiatives are announced.